merlinofcha0s/solocked/README.md

 Then run:

     docker-compose -f src/main/docker/app.yml up -d

+Feel free to edit all the constant in this file.

 For more information refer to [Using Docker and Docker-Compose][], this page also contains information on the docker-compose sub-generator (`jhipster docker-compose`), which is able to generate docker configurations for one or several JHipster applications.